-A corridor based BRT project is also eligible as a Small Starts project.
-MAP-21 defines a corridor based BRT project as [Section 5309(a)(3)] "a substantial investment in a defined corridor as demonstrated by features that emulate the services provided by rail fixed guideway public transportation systems including defined stations; traffic signal priority for public transportation vehicles; short headway bidirectional services for a substantial part of weekdays and weekend days; and any other features the Secretary of USDOT may determine support a long-term corridor investment but the majority of which does not operate in a separated right-of-way dedicated for public transportation use during peak periods."
+A corridor-based BRT project is also eligible as a Small Starts project.
+The law defines a corridor based BRT project as [Section 5309(a)(3)] "a substantial investment in a defined corridor as demonstrated by features that emulate the services provided by rail fixed guideway public transportation systems including defined stations; traffic signal priority for public transportation vehicles; short headway bidirectional services for a substantial part of weekdays; and any other features the Secretary of USDOT may determine support a long-term corridor investment but the majority of which does not operate in a separated right-of-way dedicated for public transportation use during peak periods."

-Because the definitions in law for fixed guideway BRT and corridor based BRT are nearly identical other than the requirement that the majority of the route be in a fixed guideway, FTA requires corridor based BRT projects to include all of the same characteristics defined for fixed guideway BRT except the separated right-of-way for the exclusive use of public transportation along 50 percent or more of the route during peak periods.
-Thus, corridor based BRT projects must contain the following elements:
+Because the definitions in law for fixed guideway BRT and corridor based BRT are nearly identical other than the requirement that the majority of the route be in a fixed guideway and the need for weekend service, FTA requires corridor based BRT projects to include all of the same characteristics defined for fixed guideway BRT except the separated right-of-way for the exclusive use of public transportation along 50 percent or more of the route during peak periods and the weekend service.
+Thus, corridor-based BRT projects must contain the following elements:

-- (1) The route must have defined stations that comply with DOT standards for buildings and facilities under the Americans with Disabilities Act, offer shelter from the weather, and provide information on schedules and routes. - (2) The route must provide faster passenger travel times through congested intersections by using active signal priority in separated guideway if it exists, and either queue-jump lanes or active signal priority in non-separated guideway. - (3) The route must provide short headway, bidirectional service for at least a fourteen-hour span of service on weekdays and a ten-hour span of service on weekdays consists of either (a) fifteen-minute maximum headways throughout the day, or (b) ten-minute maximum headways during peak periods and twenty-minute maximum headways at all other times.
-Short headway service on weekends consists of thirty-minute maximum headways for at least ten hours a day.
+- (1) The route must have defined stations that comply with DOT standards for buildings and facilities under the Americans with Disabilities Act, offer shelter from the weather, and provide information on schedules and routes. - (2) The route must provide faster passenger travel times through congested intersections by using active signal priority in separated guideway if it exists, and either queue-jump lanes or active signal priority in non-separated guideway. - (3) The route must provide short headway, bidirectional service for at least a fourteen-hour span of service on weekdays.
+Short headway service on weekdays consists of either (a) fifteen-minute maximum headways throughout the day, or (b) ten-minute maximum headways during peak periods and twenty-minute maximum headways at all other times.